 This two-story 5-bedroom home makes the immediate statement that “a gentleman lives here.”
-The impressive entry with stone steps, wrap-around porch, Doric columns, and black dentals was the design on Spokane architect, George Keith.
-Keith published his home designs in a Keith’s Magazine in Minneapolis before moving west.
-He also built the Levi and May Hutton house and the Reblet Mansion and other find homes, court houses, and schools in Eastern Washington.
+The impressive entry with stone steps, wrap-around porch, Doric columns and black dentals was the design of Spokane architect, George Keith.
+Keith published his home designs in Keith’s Magazine in Minneapolis before moving west.
+He also built the Levi and May Hutton house and the Riblet Mansion and other fine home, courthouses and schools in eastern Washington.
 As far as we have found, the Hamilton house is the only extant George Keith building in Idaho.

 Built in 1908 by renowned Spokane architect, George Keith, who designed many of eastern Washington’s fine homes and buildings that are on the National Historic Register.
 This home retains its original beauty with the finest woods, original glass, and other materials of the highest quality that could be found at the turn of the century.
 The porch and interior balusters are “bottle” design.
 An arched fireplace is balanced with an arch over the stairs leading up the bedrooms.
 The large bay window near the fireplace is the perfect setting for a grand piano.